mixologee/tirvandor/tirvandor-project/core-rules/players-handbook/markdown/11-world-primer.md

 ### THE SUNDERING SEA

-The magical sea that separates the two continents, created by the catastrophic Sundering event 800 years ago.
+The magical sea that separates the two continents, created by the catastrophic Worldrend event 800 years ago.
 Difficult to cross, full of magical anomalies.

 ---